 If you’re showing symptoms or have tested positive for Covid-19, you should self-isolate for 10 days.
-Any flatmates that you’re living with will then need to self-isolate for 14 days.
+Any flatmates that you’re living with will then need to self-isolate in line with official guidance.
 Please make sure they know.

-However, if you’re self-isolating for any other reasons in the list above, you should self-isolate for 14 days.
+However, if you’re self-isolating for any other reasons in the list above, you will need to self-isolate in line with this advice.
 If you then develop symptoms, you will need to self-isolate for 10 days from when you first notice them.